 Susie Lofton

-Susie ‘Marie’ Lofton’s vocal quality and timbre have been remarked to be reminiscent of the classic rock vixen as well as smooth, soulful, rich and beautiful!
-Her contribution to The Sweet Maries as writer, vocal harmonist and recording artist has been her greatest acclaim to date.
+Susie ‘Marie’ Lofton is a vocalist and recording artist.
+Her vocal timbre has been remarked to be smooth, soulful, strong and beautiful.
+Her collaboration in The Sweet Maries as vocalist, percussionist, writer and recording artist has been a blessing to her.

-Recording credits include Chicago Recording Company & Matt LeJune with her band SPYDER MONKEY, Doug McBride & Gravity Studios for the song "Tomorrow Comes", and most notably Grammy nominated producer Jeffrey Wood for The Sweet Maries self-titled album, the holiday release “Hark”, "Tall Trees & Riverbeds" and their newest release “Love Hurts”
+Some of Susie’s recording credits include Chicago Recording Company w/ engineer Matt LeJune & her band SPYDER MONKEY, Doug McBride & Gravity Studios for the song "Tomorrow Comes", by John Kopp and most notably with Grammy nominated producer Jeffrey Wood for The Sweet Maries self-titled album, their holiday release “Hark”, sophomore recording "Tall Trees & Riverbeds" and their latest release “Love Hurts”

-Susie has enjoyed playing in notable venues including The Double Door, and House of Blues Chicago, and the 12 Bar Club in Soho, London.
+Susie has performed at notable venues including Chicago’s Double Door, House of Blues Chicago, Evanston’s SPACE and the 12 Bar Club in Soho, London.
+She has also performed live on WFMT’s classical radio station.

 GUEST ARTISTS